kyma-project/rafter/README.md

 ## Installation

 Prerequisites:
-- Kubernetes 1.14 or higher
+- Kubernetes 1.14 or higher / Minikube 1.3 or higher
 - Helm 2.16.0 or higher

 1. Add a new chart's repository to Helm.
 Run: